Google alums launch Maslo, a digital companion to mediate technology’s uncanny valley

 At 16 years old, Ingram, who grew up in a small town in rural Colorado, faced three felony charges and expulsion from his high school for stealing a computer.
 Always interested in technology, Ingram came from a working class family that didn’t have enough money for him to indulge in his favorite pastime.

-The brush with the law could have landed him in jail, but Ingram was sent to a diversion program to keep kids out of prison and while there, the young developer decided to pursue a career in computer science.
-He enrolled in Denver’s Metropolitan Community College and while attending class managed to talk his way into a job with Sphero.
+The brush with the law could have landed him in jail, but Ingram was sent to a diversion program to keep kids out of prison; while there, the young developer decided to pursue a career in computer science.
+He enrolled in Denver’s Metropolitan Community College, and while attending class managed to talk his way into a job with Sphero.

 Ingram met the Sphero founders when they were just a collection of Boulder-based Android developers going through the Techstars program.
-When the company raised its first round, Sphero hired Ingram as its 7th employee and his career was off to the races.
+When the company raised its first round, Sphero hired Ingram as its seventh employee and his career was off to the races.

 “Going through that experience… helped me develop my sense of identity and figure out where I wanted to go in life,” Ingram says.
 “That’s very much what we’re focused on with Maslo today.
 Maslo is a reference to Maslow’s hierarchy of needs and developing the tools you need to have that sense of self.”